Beit Shemesh: Transportation

 The new express lines to Jerusalem are direct with new addition such as bus line 600 and the night lines.

-Kavim operates over 40 bus routes with over 200 eco friendly electric busses serving all areas of the city as of 2021.
+Beit Shemesh Express operates over 40 bus routes with over 200 eco friendly electric busses serving all areas of the city as of 2021.

 Beit Shemesh Railway Station provides hourly service on the Israel Railways Herzliya–Lod–Jerusalem line.
 The station is located in the north industrial zone of Beit Shemesh at the Big Fashion Mall and shopping center across from Shaarei Hair Mall.
 It was renovated in 2003 after being in operation for close to 100 years.

-The bullet train from the Central Bus Station in Jerusalem takes 20 min to Ben Gurion International Airport and 30 min to Tel Aviv departing every 30 min.

 It was renovated and reopened on 13 September 2003, having existed for over a century at the same location.
 The station has three platforms.

 Sports

 Beit Shemesh is home to numerous sports clubs all under the main sport associations (Beitar, Hapoel, and Maccabi).
 The city has soccer teams including juniors, seniors and over-35s teams and boasted a franchise in the Israel Baseball League.
-The Beit Shemesh Blue Sox represented Beit Shemesh in the league's only season, though they played their games at Gezer Field in Kibbutz Gezer due to a lack of proper facilities in Beit Shemesh.
+The Beit Shemesh Blue Sox represented Beit Shemesh and finished in first place nationally in the league's only season, though they played their games at Gezer Field in Kibbutz Gezer due to a lack of proper facilities in Beit Shemesh.
 There is also a very active Little League in Beit Shemesh and Ramat Beit Shemesh, with over 300 members.

 In the field of judo, Elitzur Beit Shemesh has won many prizes.
 Israel Kung Fu and world Nunchaku champion (2001) Eli Ivgi was born in and lives in Beit Shemesh.

-Construction of a regulation-sized baseball field in Bet Shemesh is planned.
-The ground-breaking ceremony taking place on 6 January 2017.

 Arab-Israeli conflict

-Beit Shemesh was not involved in any Arab conflict since 1997.
+Beit Shemesh has not been involved in any Arab conflict since 1997.
 On 13 March 1997, seven 13 and 14-year-old girls from Beit Shemesh's AMIT Fuerst School were killed at the "Island of Peace" site in Naharayim in Northern Israel by a Jordanian soldier while on a school class trip.
 They were visiting the joint Israeli and Jordanian tourist resort under Jordanian rule.
-King Hussein of Jordan went to Beit Shemesh a few days after the massacre to extend his condolences and ask forgiveness in the name of his country, a step which was seen as both courageous and touching.
+King Hussein of Jordan went to Beit Shemesh a few days after the massacre to ask forgiveness in the name of his country.

-Gender issues and inter-city conflict

-Though there are differing cultural and religious backgrounds it is common to find holiday celebrations, concerts and public events that attract residents of all the various Jewish religious communities who celebrate together harmoniously such as the annual Lag baomer Parade, Yom Haatzmaut independence day fireworks and municipality sponsored performances at public parks and sports arenas, Passover and Succot events in the parks and street processions for Hachnasat Sefer Torah dedications.